My making journey.

 After graduating with a First Class Honours degree in Fine & Applied Art; specialising in Ceramics, Jemma works across a range of ceramics processes such as hand-building, throwing & slip-casting - creating sculptural and more recently everyday functional work for the home.

-“The Meadow Plate range is inspired by the floral spectacle of beautiful meadows and wildflowers found in fields, surrounding my home in the County Antrim countryside.
-Each piece has a relief floral sprig - made from a real local flower - individually applied to the surface.
+“The Meadow Plate homeware range is inspired by the floral spectacle of beautiful meadows and wildflowers found in the fields and glens near my home in the County Antrim countryside.
+Each piece of this range has a relief floral sprig - made from a real local flower - individually applied to the surface.
 The surface design aims to forever capture those peaceful meadow moments; to be kept and used at home.
 I often want to bring the outside-in, so I made this range as a small snap-shot of the beauty we can find locally.

 Every piece is handmade from a rich, earthy terracotta clay and each surface is glazed with a crisp, white tin glaze; creating a beautiful contrast against the red ceramic.
 The clay is a smooth earthenware body which transforms from dark brown when greenware to light orange after bisque then finally a deep terracotta red after the final firing.